What are Business Asset?

 By understanding these different perspectives, organizations can better manage and protect their assets according to their specific needs and risks

-• Infrastructure, equipment, buildings and other objects
+• Facilities, equipment, buildings, and other physical property

-• Instruments, machines, tools and other movable equipment
+• Tools, machinery, and other movable equipment

 • Technology